Cheesy grits breakfast bowls are loaded with crumbled sausage, soft scrambled eggs and sautéed spinach for a hearty, delicious start to the day!

 - I prefer to use yellow stone ground grits, but you can use whichever type you prefer.
 Just follow the package instructions.
 And if you opt for the quick-cooking kind, you’ll need to start your sausage, spinach and eggs before you start the grits.

 - You can use mild or spicy turkey sausage for these bowls, or substitute a pork sausage, veggie sausage or sausage patties.
-Or do bacon if that’s your thing!
+Or swap it out and do bacon if that’s your thing!